hcederna/road-trip-optimization/README.md

 conda list
 ```

 You should see a list of installed packages and package versions including `googlemaps    2.5.1`, `jupyter    1.0.0`, `pandas    0.23.4`, and `python    3.6.6` .
-If instead you see an error message, reference [installing packages](https://conda.io/docs/user-guide/tasks/manage-pkgs.html#installing-packages) in the conda documentation.
+If instead, you see an error message, reference [installing packages](https://conda.io/docs/user-guide/tasks/manage-pkgs.html#installing-packages) in the conda documentation.

 ### *Alternative without Anaconda: Install necessary packages*

-You will need `Python 3.5` or greater along with the `pandas`, `googlemaps`, and `jupyter` packages to successfully run the road trip optimization program.
+You need `Python 3.5` or greater along with the `pandas`, `googlemaps`, and `jupyter` packages to successfully run the road trip optimization program.

 ### Get a Google Maps API key

-You will need a [Google Maps API](https://cloud.google.com/maps-platform/) key in order to collect driving distance and duration information.
+You need a [Google Maps API](https://cloud.google.com/maps-platform/) key to collect driving distance and duration information.
 Fortunately, these keys are available for free with a Google Account.
 To get an API key:

 1. Visit https://developers.google.com/console and log in with your Google Account
 2. Create a new project